docsforhealth/dfh-fe-review/README.md

 **1.** Refactor the people module in order to meet all of the criteria in the [code section of the evaluation](#evaluation).

 **2.** Ensure that as many tests as possible are passing in the spec files.
+**3.** This code is functional but not perfect.
+Pay close attention to the logic—there might be something that doesn’t behave as expected.
+Identifying and fixing such issues is part of the challenge

 ```
 The name of the game here is TDD (Test Driven Development).